sidhantsemwal/bumble-swipe-automation/README.md

 ## Installation Instructions
 1. Ensure you have Python installed on your system.
+2. This script only works if you have a facebook account, since the login process could only be automated through facebook login.
-2. Install the required pip packages listed in `requirements.txt`:
+3. Install the required pip packages listed in `requirements.txt`:

    ```bash
    pip install -r requirements.txt